richpineapple/richpineapple/README.md

 Hi, my name is Brian Tran, welcome to my GitHub!

-⇴  I’m currently a student at California State University, Long Beach

-⇴ 💻 I’m majoring in Computer Science
+⇴  I’m a Web developer, IT Specialist, SEO Specialist and Founder of CodeBloxx.

 ⇴ 🔗 Connect with me through [LinkedIn](https://www.linkedin.com/in/brian-tran-1522b9192/)